lijok/docs/decision-records/0-record-decisions.md

 ## Context
 Decisions, be they business, architectural, or any other, are often tribal knowledge.
 When decisions do get documented, more often than not, they are buried within larger documents which lack information pertaining to that decision.

-When decisions are not documented, or, documented in an inconsistent, difficult to discover manner, organizations suffer from the following problems, among others:
+When decisions are not documented, or, documented in an inconsistent, difficult to discover manner, organizations suffer from problems such as:
 - Duplicate discussions with each new motivated team member, as they question why certain decisions have been made
 - Lack of consistency among projects, as changes that go against a particular decision easily slip through the cracks
 - Frustration among team members, as certain conventions, without a documented rationale, get perceived as dogma